-You can use any variety of roasted red peppers you can get your hands on.
-I found this fire roasted variety at my local Safeway.
-Roasted red peppers are packed in water, not oil, so they’ll be adding great color and flavor to the dish without any added fat.
+- Roasted red peppers – Choose jarred roasted red peppers that are packed in water, not oil, so they’ll be adding great color and flavor to the dish without any added fat.

-Add the drained and chopped roasted red peppers and continue to cook, stirring, until chicken is cooked through.
+- Add the roasted red peppers and cook, stirring, for another minute or two until the chicken is thoroughly cooked.